IT-for-Change/English-Lang-Lab-Speech/README.md

 ### Principles

-- **Pedagogy Centric** : Language learning pedagogy and teacher needs will drive software features, not the technology
+- **Pedagogy Driven** : Language learning pedagogy will drive software features, not the technology
 - **Teacher First**    : Support the teacher, minimize student <-> computer interactions
 - **Offline First**    : All run-time features must be available offline.
 Online may be optionally included
 - **Openness**         : Data, training algorithms and methods will be open-source, not just an AI model end-product